Nhi4912/interview/docs/intro.md

 # Frontend Interview Preparation Guide

-Welcome to the comprehensive Frontend Interview Preparation Guide designed specifically for Big Tech companies (Google, Meta, Amazon, Microsoft, Apple, Netflix, etc.).
+Welcome to the comprehensive Frontend Interview Preparation Guide designed for frontend developers at all levels.

 ## 🎯 What You'll Find Here